spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/payment-methods/direct-debit-example-implementation/integrate-direct-debit-into-checkout.md

     link: docs/scos/dev/back-end-development/data-manipulation/payment-methods/direct-debit-example-implementation/testing-your-direct-debit-implementation.html
 ---

-This document provides instructions on how to integrate the Direct Debit payment form and handler into Checkout.
+This document shows how to integrate the Direct Debit payment form and handler into Checkout.

 For this purpose, in Yves, add the `CheckoutDependencyInjector` to the `PaymentMethods/Dependency/Injector`.
-This will inject the direct debit form and handler into the `Checkout`module:
+This injects the direct debit form and handler into the `Checkout`module:

 **Code sample:**